ropensci/tidync/README.md

 remotes::install_github("hypertidy/tidync", dependencies = TRUE)
 ```

-Also required are packages ‘ncdf4’ and ‘RNetCDF’, so first make sure you
+Also required are packages ncdf4 and RNetCDF, so first make sure you can
-can install and use these.
+install and use these.

 ``` r
 install.packages("ncdf4")